As A Queer Asian Woman, Everything Everywhere All At Once Hits Different

 This article contains light spoilers for Everything Everywhere All At Once.

-I went to watch Everything Everywhere All At Once, the new A24 film that hit Australian screens last week, knowing very little about it beforehand.
+I went to watch Everything Everywhere All At Once, the new A24 film that hits UK cinemas next month, knowing very little about it beforehand.
 The film’s premise seems like a tough one to sell and it’s hard to whittle its storyline down to a succinct sentence: a Chinese-American immigrant woman (Michelle Yeoh) struggles to keep her laundromat afloat, her family together and her taxes in order, while grappling with the collapse of the multiverse, which she is in charge of saving.

 The Matrix meets Minari.
 Doctor Strange meets Turning Red.
 The film is a smorgasbord of themes — and simultaneously absurdist, big-hearted, humorous and action-packed.
 It’s everything, everywhere, all at once.